Current announcements and notices from JDW

 |Plain white blouse||White T-shirt (no wording)|

 |Ring on a chain||Penny loafers|

 |Pony tail||High-top sneakers (Vans)|

-*Note: some cotillions do not allow sunglasses; please ask your instructor
+*Note: Many cotillions do not allow sunglasses; please ask your instructor

 This theme celebrates the many customs and cultures that influence not only our social customs in the United States, but the multi-cultural dances presented in the programs.
 Embracing cultural diversity allows us to understand, appreciate and respect that our world is made up of many cultural differences including, but not limited to: ethnicity, customs, languages, beliefs, traditions, laws, religions, social etiquette, food and clothing.

 Today there are 195 Sovereign Nations or Independent States in the world.
 Each Nation is unique and special, and our Around the World theme parties celebrate these cultural differences.
 We encourage you to choose a country that speaks to you and create a dress theme that represents that nation.
 Please do not go to great expense – use your imagination!

 The party will include dances from different countries, contests, prizes, and exercises on social etiquette customs and differences from some of the nations represented.